A look at Avaya Holdings Corp.’s (AVYA) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Avaya Holdings Corp.
 (AVYA)

-Looking closely at Avaya Holdings Corp.
-(NYSE: AVYA), its last 5-days average volume was 2.81 million, which is a drop from its year-to-date volume of 7.03 million.
-As of the previous 9 days, the stock’s Stochastic %D was 14.69%.
+Analysing the last 5-days average volume posted by the [Avaya Holdings Corp., AVYA], we can find that recorded value of 2.12 million was lower than the volume posted last year of 6.96 million.
+As of the previous 9 days, the stock’s Stochastic %D was 5.15%.
 Additionally, its Average True Range was 0.16.

 Avaya Holdings Corp.
 (NYSE: AVYA) Key Stats